SysBioChalmers/Kiwi/README.md

 ```

 ## Pre-compiled gene-set networks for metabolic networks
-There are some gene-set network (GSN) files and gene-set collection (GSC) files in the data directory.
+There are some gene-set network (GSN) files and gene-set collection (GSC) files in the kiwi/data directory.